RFC 9679 COSE Key Thumbprint December 2024

 [RFC8747] introduces confirmation methods for use with CWTs with the addition of the "cnf" claim.
 CWTs are defined in [RFC8392].
 This specification adds a new confirmation method based on COSE Key Thumbprints.

-The proof-of-possession key is identified using the "ckt" claim, the COSE Key Thumbprint claim.
-This claim contains the value of the COSE Key Thumbprint encoded as a binary string.
+The proof-of-possession key is identified using the "ckt" member of the CWT confirmation claim "cnf".
+This member contains the value of the COSE Key Thumbprint encoded as a binary string.
 Instead of communicating the actual COSE Key, only the thumbprint is conveyed.
-This approach assumes that the recipient is able to obtain the identified COSE Key using the thumbprint contained in the "ckt" claim.
-In this approach, the issuer of a CWT declares that the presenter possesses a particular key and that the recipient can cryptographically confirm the presenter's proof of possession of the key by including a "ckt" claim in the CWT.
+This approach assumes that the recipient is able to obtain the identified COSE Key using the thumbprint contained in the "ckt" member.
+In this approach, the issuer of a CWT declares that the presenter possesses a particular key and that the recipient can cryptographically confirm the presenter's proof of possession of the key by including a "ckt" CWT confirmation method member in the CWT.

-The following example demonstrates the use of the "ckt" claim in a CWT as part of the confirmation method (with line breaks inserted for editorial reasons):
+The following example demonstrates the use of the "ckt" member in a CWT as part of the confirmation method (with line breaks inserted for editorial reasons):

 {